Do you use Excel to manage projects? If so, these project management Excel templates are for you!

 Plaky project management software

 Plaky, on the other hand, makes making such mistakes a bit more difficult.
 Anytime you change something, people who are subscribed to the card get a notification, so nothing goes unnoticed.
-Moreover, there is an activity log, so you can see when and where the problem occurred.
+Moreover, there is an Activity log, so you can see when and where the problem occurred.
 This way, Plaky helps reduce human errors.

-Activity log shown in Plaky project management software
+Activity log in Plaky

 Track all the changes in Plaky’s activity log